jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 SELECT Permissions.Value,Permissions.Kind,Users.Username  FROM Permissions INNER JOIN Users ON Permissions.UserID = Users.Id;
 ```

-To just check Permissions on your Admin Account, run the following Query:
+To just check permissions on your admin account, run the following query:
-*Please change the AdminUsername to the username of your Admin account*
+*Please change `AdminUsername` to the username of your admin account*

 ```sql
 SELECT Value,Kind FROM Permissions WHERE UserId IN (SELECT Id FROM Users WHERE Username = 'AdminUsername');